Shareholder Rights Directive 2007

-The Shareholder Rights Directive 2007/36/EC, amended by the Directive 2017/828/EU, establishes requirements in relation to the exercise of certain shareholder rights attached to EU-listed companies.
+The Shareholder Rights Directive, amended by the Directive (EU) 2017/828, establishes requirements in relation to the exercise of certain shareholder rights attached to EU-listed companies.
 It also establishes specific requirements in order to encourage shareholder engagement, in particular in the long term.

 The Shareholder Rights Directive 2007 replaced the First Company Law Directive 68/151/EEC.
 It set out minimum requirements relating to the holding of meetings in the EU.
 The directive was amended and largely extended by Directive 2017/828/EU of 17 May 2017, also known as SRD II, as regards the encouragement of long-term shareholder engagement.

 Contents

 The directive's structure is as follows: